yashmanne/an_analysis_of_nothing/README.md

 # An Analysis of Nothing
 ---
-Exploring character occurrences and NLP with Seinfeld scripts.

 ## Project Goal:
 <!-- * We aim to build a web application/dashboard that allows users to explore the occurence -->